o3de/o3de.org/content/docs/userguide/debugging/profiling/annotations-creating-and-using.md

 In the example, if either of the error conditions occur, an annotation is created\.

-## Viewing Annotations in Trace Messages Profiler<a name="profiler-annotations-creating-trace-messages-profiler"></a>
+## Viewing Annotations in Trace Messages Profiler {#profiler-annotations-creating-trace-messages-profiler}

 Another way to confirm that your annotations are in place is by using the Trace Messages profiler\.